Evolution of sexual reproduction, sexes and sex determination systems

 - Each week two people will give a short presentation on the topics to be discussed that week,

-- followed by a group discussion on one to three papers.
+- followed by a group discussion on one to two papers.

 - The topics that will be discussed are: